 Now, you've got to make it back downhill.
 I hate climbing back down the mountain — it makes my legs burn!
 I do find that going down seems to go much quicker than going up, but it's still tough.
 Plus, you don't want to slip — going down doubles your odds of a slip and fall while hiking.

-I'd love to hear your thoughts?
+I'd love to hear your thoughts.
 Do you think my analogy holds up?
-Anything to add or do you disagree?
+Do you have anything to add, or do you disagree?

 P.S.
-Bonus points for anyone who can guess that mountain I hiked!
+Bonus points for anyone who can guess the name of that mountain I hiked!